Venkat311/Venkat311/README.md

 - 👋 Hi, I’m @Venkat
 - 👀 I’m interested in ...
 CLOUD COMPUTING
-- 🌱 I’m currently learning ...GCP
+- 🌱 I’m currently learning ...Docker and Kuberenetes
-- 💞️ I’m looking to collaborate on ...GCP
+- 💞️ I’m looking to collaborate on ...Terraform
 - 📫 How to reach me ...